cloudmine/CMHealthSDK-iOS/README.md

 ## Support

-For general [CMHealth](https://cocoapods.org/pods/CMHealth) support, please email support@cloudmine.me - we are here to help!
+For general [CMHealth](https://cocoapods.org/pods/CMHealth) support, please email support@cloudmineinc.com - we are here to help!

 For the more advantageous, we encourage getting directly involved via standard GitHub fork, issue tracker, and pull request pathways.
 See the [CONTRIBUTING](CONTRIBUTING.md)